sameh-farouk/codescalers-p0/README.md

 ```

 #### import mock data:
+i wrote small script to import books mock data from csv file to db, to import it run this command
 ```bash
 python manage.py shell < import_mock_data.py
 ```
+this done automatically when you work with docker developmnet container, see below.

 ### Local Development with docker:
+this for development purposes so no nginx, .. to run in production with Gunicorn - Nginx, please see Production section.

 - Build the image:
 ```bash
 docker-compose build